majuss/globi-parasites/README.md

 - find out which interactionTypeName determines if a species is free living or parasitic (in documents/interaction_table.md)
 - create collection with all free living species (write a builder)
 - import the parasite-data from weinstein 2016 (in weinstein_extract.md); parse weinstein parasites into own collection and build importer into otl_parasites
-- create counts of "everything" and think a about figures to include
+- create counts of "everything" and think about figures to include (how much p/fl in differenct phylla)
 - count unique parasites and freeliving by adding attribute to interaction_tsv
 - save interactionTypeName by importing otl_parasites_nodes to determine which interaction gets cross+ into